How To Train Your Dog at Home Yourself

 10. “Seek” (Find)

-Each of these commands requires a lesson by itself.
-So I won’t try to cram all 10 lessons in this one article.
+Again, each of these commands requires a lesson by itself, so I won’t try to cram all 10 lessons in this one article.
 I have tons of articles on this site on how to train your dog – including advanced dog training techniques.

 Let’s start with the “Sit” Command